-If you have a wallet on which you receive mining income, and if that wallet is not on a supported blockchain able to be linked, you can send us a CSV with those transactions.
-If you are unable to download a CSV file directly from your wallet, you can create a custom CSV to record that income using this article as a reference.
+If your wallet isn’t on a supported blockchain, you can send us a CSV with those transactions.
+If you are unable to download a CSV file directly from your wallet, you can create a custom CSV to record that income using this article for reference.

-Note: At this time, TaxBit is unable to help account for your mining expenses and deductions.
-You will need to work with a CPA or other tax expert to ensure that you are reporting those things accurately
+Note: At this time, TaxBit doesn’t offer support or advice in regard to mining expenses or deductions.
+Please work with a CPA or other tax expert to ensure you’re reporting those transactions accurately.

 Still have questions?
 Send us an email at email@example.com or chat with us using our live chat feature, and we'd be happy to help!